-This article was last updated Mar 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Secured cards offer many of the same benefits of traditional credit cards, but are typically easier to qualify for if your credit history is non-existent or poor.

 If you’re new to credit or are determined to rebuild a previously damaged credit history, a secured card might be just what you need to get the ball rolling.
 But first, it’s important to know just how secured cards differ from unsecured cards, who these cards are good for, and how to transition from a secured to an unsecured card.

 A secured card works similarly to a regular unsecured credit card, with one major difference.
 Instead of a lender granting you a “free” credit line from which to borrow against, secured cardholders are required to supply a security deposit that serves as the credit line.
 The deposit acts as collateral for your creditor in case you don’t repay charges.

 For example, if you deposit $200, you’ll receive a $200 credit limit.
 If you want a $300 credit limit, you’ll need to deposit $300.
 The deposit is refundable if you pay off your balance in full and close your account, or if you’re transitioned to an unsecured card.
 Know that some secured cards offer higher lines of credit beyond your security deposit, and that others allow you to deposit several thousand dollars as a security deposit/credit line.

 Just like a regular, unsecured card, any balances you carry on a secured card incur interest charges.
 Other fees may also apply, such a late payment fees, penalty interest rates and annual fees.
 However, there are many secured cards with no annual fees.